 7 Complaints Procedure

-Hopefully, complaints from Members will be a rare occurrence and any difficulties will be resolved quickly and simply.
-Members are encouraged to make direct contact with Mark Lee (until such time as an alternate is identified) using the Contact Us page on the website or directly by email to: Mark.Lee@TaxAdviceNetwork.co.uk
+Complaints from Members are a rare occurrence and any difficulties will be resolved quickly and simply.
+Members are encouraged to make direct contact with Mark Lee using the Contact Us page on the website or directly by email to: Mark.Lee@TaxAdviceNetwork.co.uk

 In the event that a dispute arises between a Member and another member of the Network or a user of the TAN website, the Member agrees to use the mediation service provided by TAN, if any.
 Mediation will not be required if the dispute might reasonably be expected to result in a claim on professional indemnity insurance and under the policy the insurer does not permit mediation.
 If a dispute arises between a Member and TAN, both agree to use the mediation service provided by the Academy of Experts, prior to issuing legal proceedings, unless there is risk of harm to either party which requires urgent injunctive relief.